CDAGaming/CraftPresence-Wow-Edition/README.md

 (Commands must be prefixed by either `/craftpresence` or `/cp`)

-(In v1.5.0 and Above, Commands are now inputted via a new menu called "Commands" in the Config GUI)
+(In v1.5.0 and Above, Commands are usable via a new menu called "Commands" in the Config GUI)

 *   `/cp view` - Help Command to display Commands available to view a variety of Display Data
 *   `/cp reload` - Reloads Mod Data (In v1.4.8 and Above, this forces a Tick Event)